cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 1. Apply the StorageClass.
 Run `kubectl create -f STORAGE-CLASS-SPEC.yml` where `STORAGE-CLASS-SPEC` is the name of your StorageClass spec file.
 For example:
 	<p class="terminal">$ kubectl create -f storage-class-gcp.yml</p>

+You can also enable more than one type of persistent volume with additional StorageClasses.
+See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses) for more information.

+### Create a PersistentVolumeClaim

+A [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) is a request for storage by a user.
+A claim specifies the desired [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) and storage capacity.

+A user will configure different claims for different workloads, depending on the storage requirements of an application.

+The following procedure applies an example PersistentVolumeClaim that uses the above StorageClass.
+Kubernetes then creates the requested volume dynamically when the user deploys a pod.

+Perform the following steps:

-1. Download the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) spec.
+1. Download the example [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) spec.
 Run the following command:
 	<p class="terminal">$ wget http<span>s:</span>//raw.githubusercontent.com/pivotal-cf-experimental/kubo-ci/master/specs/persistent-volume-claim.yml</p>
 1. Apply the PersistentVolumeClaim.
 Run the following command:
 	<p class="terminal">$ kubectl create -f persistent-volume-claim.yml</p>
-1. Confirm that the PersistentVolumeClaim is running.
+1. Confirm that the PersistentVolumeClaim is configured.
 Run the following command:
 	<p class="terminal">$ kubectl get pvc -o wide</p>
 	The output should resemble the following:
 	<p class="terminal">NAME       STATUS    VOLUME                                     CAPACITY   ACCESSMODES   STORAGECLASS   AGE